accessibility/Accessibility-Statement/README.md

    - a feedback mechanism that can be used by any person to tell the public body about content in the website or app that doesn’t meet the accessibility requirements
    - a link to the enforcement procedure to which recourse may be had in the event of an unsatisfactory response to the notification or the request

 From their 2018 [Open consultation](https://www.gov.uk/government/consultations/accessibility-of-public-sector-websites-and-apps-new-duties-and-regulations/consultation-information-and-questions#publish-an-accessibility-statement) and the [final report](https://gds.blog.gov.uk/2018/11/21/public-sector-website-accessibility-statements-what-you-need-to-know/).
+[UK Legislation](http://www.legislation.gov.uk/eudn/2018/1523/annex/annotations/1/adopted)

 ## Resources